lambdaclass/concrete/docs/KNOWN_HOLES.md

 ## OPEN holes (tracked, gated, disclosed — not yet fixed)

-One soundness hole is open: **H2 (float→int cast overflow)**, below.
-The H1 /
+**No soundness holes are currently open.** H2 (float→int cast overflow) was fixed and closed 2026-06-26 — see below.
+The H1 / C9 / C10 entries are closed
-C9 / C10 entries are recently closed and retained here (with `CLOSED` markers and regression gates) so the thread is legible and the fixes cannot silently regress; the longer-standing closed set is under "CLOSED this session" further down.
+and retained here (with `CLOSED` markers and regression gates) so the thread is legible and the fixes cannot silently regress; the longer-standing closed set is under "CLOSED this session" further down.
 Deferred *design* items that are not holes are listed under "Open design decisions" near the end.

 ### H2.
-Float→int cast overflow is unchecked — OPEN (filed 2026-06-25)
+Float→int cast overflow — CLOSED 2026-06-26

-`f as iN` / `f as uN` lowers to a raw LLVM `fptosi`/`fptoui`.
-When the float value is outside the integer type's range the result is LLVM **poison** — the compiled binary silently produces garbage rather than trapping (e.g.
+**RESOLVED: `f as iN` is now a CHECKED conversion** (profile-invariant), matching the integer arithmetic decision — ordinary-looking operations never silently poison/wrap/saturate.
+NaN, ±inf, or a value outside the target integer range **aborts**; an in-range value truncates toward zero.
+Saturating/wrapping float→int, if ever needed, must be an explicitly named helper, never `as`.

-`9999999999.0 as i32` yields `8501526768`, not a trap; i32's max is
+Mechanism: per-(float,int) helpers `@__cc_{f32,f64}_to_{i,u}W` emitted into
-`2147483647`).
-In-range casts are correct (`100.5 as i32 == 100`).
+`EmitSSA`'s `moduleHeader` (mirroring the checked integer helpers).
+The guard is a single ordered range test `lo <= f && f < hi` on exactly-representable power-of-2 bounds (signed `[-2^(w-1), 2^(w-1))`, unsigned `[0, 2^w)`); ordered compares are false for NaN and ±inf fails one side, so the one test rejects every unsafe input, and any `f` that passes provably fits the `fpto{s,u}i`.

-This is the one remaining "semantically dark" arithmetic construct after the ROADMAP #10 checked-integer flip (which made `+ - * / % << >>` and unary `-`
+Gate: `scripts/tests/check_float_cast.sh` (in-range truncation incl.
+MIN/MAX
-trap on overflow/UB).
-It is scoped out of that flip because (a) it is a distinct subsystem from integer arithmetic, and (b) the **interpreter does not support float literals yet** (`interp: float literals not yet supported`), so there is no interp==compiled differential oracle to verify a fix against — shipping a compiled-only checked-cast would be unverifiable by the project's standard.
+boundaries; out-of-range/NaN/±inf abort; lowering calls the checked helper).

-**Intended fix:** make float→int casts checked (abort on out-of-range) or saturating, decided alongside the rest of the float story, once the interpreter gains float support so the fix can be differential-tested.
-Until then this is disclosed, not silently dark.
+LIMITATION (documented, not silent): the gate is **compiled-only** — the interpreter has no float-literal support yet, so there is no interp==compiled oracle as there is for integer arithmetic.
+When float interp lands, upgrade the trap cases to interp==compiled agreement (like `check_arith_redteam.sh`).

-**Gate:** `scripts/tests/check_float_cast_hole.sh` pins the current behavior (in-range correct; out-of-range emits a raw `fptosi` and does not trap).
-When the cast is made checked/saturating the gate fails by design — the signal to move this entry to CLOSED and replace the pin with a real trap/agreement check.
+ORIGINAL HOLE (for history): `f as iN` lowered to a raw LLVM `fptosi`/`fptoui`, which is poison when the float is NaN/±inf/out-of-range — so the compiled binary silently produced garbage (`9999999999.0 as i32` → `8501526768`) instead of trapping.
+It was the last semantically-dark arithmetic construct after the #10 checked-integer flip.

 ### H1.
 Returned-reference provenance — CLOSED 2026-06-13